Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 Examples partly reproducing the results published in two articles describing how to compute attributable risk measures from distributed lag linear and non-linear models.
 The code accompanying a first methodological article shows an application in single-city analyses, using functions in the R package dlnm.
 The code accompanying a second article illustrates an application in multi-city analyses, using functions in the R packages dlnm and mvmeta.
 The material includes the function attrdl (not available in the R package dlnm) with documentation.

-Illustration of conditional Poisson models as an alternative method in analyses of environmental data.
-In particular, this represents a computationally convenient alternative to both conditional logistic case-crossover models (when data are aggregated in time series form) and to standard Poisson regression for long time series (when control for time is achieved with computationally expensive spline functions).
-The code follows the examples included in the article that illustrates the methodology and some applications.
+An illustration of conditional Poisson models for analyses of environmental risk factors in epidemiological studies.
+In particular, conditional Poisson represents a computationally convenient alternative to both conditional logistic case-crossover models (when data are aggregated in time series form) and to standard Poisson regression for long time series (when control for time is achieved with computationally expensive spline functions).
+The code follows the examples included in the article, which illustrates the methodology and some applications.

 Extending distributed lag non-linear models beyond time series data

 An example illustrating the extension of DLNMs for modelling exposure-lag-response associations beyond time series analysis.
-The code completely reproduces the examples and simulation study described in the article, and it is complemented by the vignette dlnmExtended included in the R package dlnm, showing applications in alternative settings.
+The code completely reproduces the examples and simulation study described in the article, and it is complemented by the vignette dlnmExtended included in the R package dlnm, showing applications in alternative study designs.

-A tutorial on time series analysis applied to environmental epidemiology, with an example on the association of mortality with air pollution and temperature.
+A tutorial on time series analysis applied in environmental epidemiological studies, with an example on the association of mortality with air pollution and temperature.
 The R code reproduces completely the example included in the article, illustrating the various analytical steps.
 Simple analyses with DLMs are also included, using functions in the R package dlnm.

 Reducing and meta-analysing estimates from distributed lag non-linear models

-An illustration on methods for reducing estimates of bi-dimensional exposure-lag-response associations obtained by DLNMs from multiple studies, and then pooling them.
-The example reproduces the example included in the paper.
+An illustration of the methods for reducing estimates of bi-dimensional exposure-lag-response associations obtained by distributed lag non-linear models (DLNMs) from multiple studies, and then pooling them.
+The example reproduces the example included in the article.
 The code uses functions in the R packages dlnm and mvmeta.

 Multivariate meta-analysis for non-linear and other multi-parameter associations

 An application of multivariate meta-analysis for pooling estimates of non-linear associations from multiple studies.
-The code included is applicable beyond the specific setting of time series analysis of temperature-health relationships.
-The example is different than that included in the paper, as the original data are not available any more.
+The code illustrates an example in the specific setting of time series analysis of temperature-health relationships, but the methodology is generally applicable in a broader context.
+The example is different than that included in the the article, as the original data are not available any more.
 The code primarily uses functions in the R package mvmeta, but functions in the R package dlnm are applied as well.

 The impact of heat waves on mortality